PrangellPlays/PrangellPlays/README.md

 - 👋 Hi, I’m @PrangellPlays
 - 👀 I’m interested in Minecraft Modding And Coding In General
 - 🌱 I’m currently Studying Computer Science And Digital IT/ICT
-- 💻 I am interested in learning Java and C#
+- 💻 I am interested in learning Java and C# and I am currently best at Java
+- ⚔️ I have been told that I am high teir 4 in official PvP tier lists.